Saturday, April 11, 2026

 Paul Dickopf was a known CIA asset and a life long friend of Franocis Genoud, a Swiss Banker who supported the Nazis before and during WW2 and spent his post war life funding various Anti-Zionist Arab Nationalist causes.
 Among them was George Habash’s Popular Front for The Liberation of Palestine which is nominally Marxist-Lennist but in my view is really a NazBol party.

-Dickopf'a CIA ties and Genoud’s influence in the Middle East helped him become head of Interpol in 1968 which he held till 1972.
+Dickopf'a CIA ties and Genoud’s influence in the Middle East helped him become head of Interpol in 1968 which position he held till 1972.
 His Wikipedia page avoids this topic, but there are investigations that have shown him to have been involved in Munich in 1972.
 Ali Hassna Salamah, the leader of Black September is also known to have been a CIA asset since 1970.

 Now a Conspiracy Theorist would conclude from these two things that Munich was a CIA op, which I have said cheekily in some tweets and youtube comments.
 But my real view is that the CIA probably didn’t intentionally cause Munich but they are absolutely culpable.